 Metyrapone stimulation test protocols and interpretation will be reviewed here.
 Other tests to evaluate the hypothalamic-pituitary-adrenal axis are discussed separately.
 (See "Evaluation of the response to ACTH in adrenal insufficiency" and "Insulin-induced hypoglycemia test".)

 Metyrapone blocks the conversion of 11-deoxycortisol to cortisol by CYP11B1 (11-beta-hydroxylase, P-450c11), the last step in the synthesis of cortisol, and induces a rapid fall of cortisol and an increase of its immediate precursor 11-deoxycortisol in serum (figure 1 and figure 2).

-Because it is essentially devoid of glucocorticoid activity, 11-deoxycortisol does not inhibit adrenocorticotropic hormone (ACTH) secretion.
+Because it is essentially devoid of glucocorticoid activity, 11-deoxycortisol does not inhibit corticotropin (ACTH) secretion.
 Thus, in healthy individuals, the fall in serum cortisol concentrations leads sequentially to decreased negative feedback at hypothalamic and pituitary levels, which increases corticotropin-releasing hormone (CRH) and ACTH secretion and adrenal steroidogenesis; the resultant secretion of cortisol precursors, in particular, 11-deoxycortisol (the substrate of CYP11B1), can be measured by radioimmunoassay, high-performance liquid chromatography (HPLC), gas chromatography-mass spectrometry (GC-MS), or fast liquid chromatography-tandem mass spectrometry (LC-MS/MS) in blood or its metabolites in urine .

 - Fiad TM, Kirby JM, Cunningham SK, McKenna TJ.
 The overnight single-dose metyrapone test is a simple and reliable index of the hypothalamic-pituitary-adrenal axis.
 Clin Endocrinol (Oxf) 1994; 40:603.